ColeBontrager/C220Final/README.md

 Players 1 and two are controlled with one keyboard, controls are listed on start screen

 ## Impediments
+originally we could not make the sprites independent

 ## Implementation
 Features